translate/mozilla-l10n/team_page.template.md

 ========

 - [Mozilla contacts page](https://wiki.mozilla.org/L10n%3ATeams%3Aach) -
-  _please check and update tis page_
+  _please check and update this page_

 _Replace this with a description of how people can join your team_